btc-script-explorer/scantool/README.md

         rpcpassword=node_password

 2. Create a file called explorer.conf in the same directory as the explorer executable.
 (Other locations can also be used.)
-As explained above, the ip addresses, port numbers, username and password shown here must be replaced by the ones used in your specific setup.
-Do not use the example values shown here.

         bitcoin-core-addr=192.168.1.99
         bitcoin-core-port=9999